MagaluCloud/magalu/mgc/cli/docs/network/vpcs/peerings/create.md

 ---
 # Create

-Create a new Virtual Private Cloud (VPC) Peering.
+Create a peering connection between two VPCs of your tenant.

 ## Usage:
 ```